 This cornbread recipe, “California Cornbread”, comes from my cooking school archives.
 I can still remember tasting it for the first time, over 20 years ago!
 Rich with toasted pinenuts, roasted red pepper, orange zest, garlic, currants and corn kernels.
 Today that all sounds a bit over the top, a bit too “California cuisine”.

-So, in the spirit of simplifying, I introduce you to Cornbread.
-Plain ole cornbread.
+So, in the spirit of simplifying, I introduce you to plain ole Cornbread.
 Vivian Howard spent a whole show on it in December, “King Cornbread”—check it out to see her mother and Ms. Lillie in a cornbread cook-off.
-I learned that a splash of bubbly water will help lighten up the batter.
-And that honey or sugar is optional, a personal preference.
-I’ve always known that cornbread baked in a cast iron skillet really ups the homey, cozy factor at dinnertime.
-Serve with any entrée, but especially good with chili.
+I learned that a splash of bubbly water will help lighten up the batter, and that honey or sugar is optional, a personal preference.
+Serve with any entrée, but it’s especially good with chili.

-You can stir this up with a few pantry staples and another thing I hope you’re starting to keep on hand: buttermilk.
-You can add other ingredients if you want, but know that plain is great, and leftovers play well at breakfast, split and toasted.
+You can stir this up with a few pantry staples and another thing I hope you’re starting to keep on hand, buttermilk.
+You can add other ingredients if you want, but know that plain is great, and leftovers are great at breakfast, split and toasted.

 - 1 1/2 cups yellow cornmeal

 - 1/4 cup soda water or mineral water

 - 3 eggs

 For the pan:

 - 1 tablespoon unsalted butter

 - 1 cup frozen corn kernels or from 1 ear of fresh corn